 Golf development has been conducted at Mossel Bay Golf Club since 2006, and was aimed primarily at the under-privileged children of the Mossel Bay community.
 The golf development programme grew annually to such an extent that in 2009 more than 40 children were taking golf lesson from a PGA Pro.
 All this was founded and paid for by the Mossel Bay Golf Club members.

 The golf development programme became so popular that children from other towns started joining the programme.
 The success of the programme meant that in 2009 a couple of the juniors qualified to play provincial golf for the Southern Cape Junior Golf Foundation.
 There was a desperate need for more funding to create better opportunities for these very talented junior golfers.
 After meeting with Louis Oosthuizen and discussing with him the need for a proper Junior Golf Academy, The Louis 57 Oosthuizen Junior Golf Academy (Louis 57 Academy) was founded in 2009 by Louis Oosthuizen, Petrie Cronje, and Bertu Nel.
 The Academy57 has grown into a four-tier golf and golf development programme and has delivered many top juniors on a national and international level, representing South Africa as well as the International Junior Presidents Cup Team.

-From January 2015, the Louis 57 Academy has served the entire Southern Cape (from Heidelberg to Plettenberg Bay).
-Juniors in the Academy 57’s Golf Development Tiers (Development Performance and Enterprise Development Tiers), will however only be coached in Mossel Bay (Pinnacle Point).
+From January 2015, the Louis57 Academy has served the entire Southern Cape (from Heidelberg to Plettenberg Bay).

 2. Louis 57 Academy:

 Junior golfers living in the Southern Cape area and who are attending school permanently or doing home schooling can apply for Louis 57 Academy membership.
 In the Academy they receive specialised coaching individually and/ or in groups, further preparing them for competition golf e.g. Southern Cape Junior Golf Foundation and/ or Southern Cape Senior Provincial teams.
 One of the best ways to improve your golfing ability is to play in tournaments.

 The Southern Cape Golf Foundation has various tournaments that are hosted in and around our area.
 The Southern Cape Golf Union also stages numerous senior tournaments.
-The Louis 57 Academy supports these tournaments and is making sure that our juniors can compete with the best in the Southern Cape by representing the Louis 57 Academy at provincial level.
+The Louis 57 Academy supports these tournaments and is making sure that our Juniors can compete with the best in the Southern Cape, by representing the Union at provincial level.

 To qualify for Academy membership, the juniors need to:

-- be approved by the Founder Members at the annual Academy Interview and/ or Review.
+- Be approved by the Founder Members by annually applying for Academy membership and or Interview and/ or Review.

 If a junior golfer qualifies to become a Louis 57 Academy member he/she can apply for membership of the Louis 57 Academy by sending the Founder Members concise Curriculum Vitae of no more than three pages, which should consist of:

 The Founder Members will have the final decision regarding approval of membership.
 The Founder Members are under no obligation to provide any reasons for not accepting a junior as a Louis 57 Academy member or to enter into any discussions with affected parties.
 This process is final and binding and not appealable.
 Louis Oosthuizen has the right to annually select one Junior, as a “Captains Pick”, to the Peak Tier.

 With the cost of golf and transportation increasing drastically, it has become almost impossible for some of the families to afford the golfing expenses for their talented children.
-The Louis 57 Academy assist in covering these costs including coaching, tournament costs, Louis 57Academy apparel, caps, golf balls, gloves etc.
+The Louis 57 Academy assist in covering some of these costs including coaching, tournament costs (Southern Cape Junior Tournaments), Louis 57Academy apparel, caps, golf balls, gloves etc.